 For all the reasons described, it’s extremely hard to guarantee consistent, high-quality, and low-latency connectivity using a single network or channel.
 Even if the desired level of connectivity is currently available, a change can occur – a tall building, cell handover, more users – and suddenly it’s not enough.
 A sudden drop can cause a gap in reception, leading to a delay or even loss of data packets.
 That’s why it isn’t safe to depend on one modem, even if it’s 5G.

 Achieving high-quality video

-High quality, real time video is the most critical element for safe teleoperation.
+High-quality, real-time video is the most critical element for safe teleoperation.

 4K video is encoded to rapidly convert raw footage into a format that can be instantaneously transmitted over cellular networks.
 It’s then decoded on the remote operator’s driving terminal, allowing them to operate as if they were in the vehicle.

-Video encoding technologies deployed for use on cellular networks are designed to optimize mass consumer video consumption; however, for teleoperations, encoding needs to be optimized for low latency scenarios.
+Video encoding technologies deployed for use on cellular networks are designed to optimize mass consumer video consumption; however, for teleoperations, encoding needs to be optimized for low-latency scenarios.

-An encoding bitrate of 4-10 megabit per second is typically required to transmit high-quality video with H.265 encoding.
+An encoding bitrate of 4-10 megabits per second is typically required to transmit high-quality video with H.265 encoding.
 This of course depends very much on the scene; H.264 encoding requires a 30-50% higher bit rate than H.265.